microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ![](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/CalendarViewWrapper.png)

 However, the work isn't completed yet.
-We need a way to handle the selected date, so that we can display it on the screen and we can store it in the code-behind ; In other words, we have populate the new **Expense** object that gets saved in the database.
+We need a way to handle the selected date, so that we can display it on the screen and we can store it in the code-behind.
+In other words, we need to populate the new **Expense** object that gets saved in the database with the selected date.

 ___